marv0/marv0.github.io/pages/about.md

 ## Closing Remarks

-[Join me](/contact) on this exciting journey as we network, break barriers and explore uncharted territories together!
+[Join me](/contact) on this exciting journey as we network, break barriers, and explore uncharted territories together!